ayukh/ensemble_stock_heging/README.md

-### [i]Bachelor thesis topic: Modeling an equity investment fund using financial derivative management and hedging strategies[/i]
+### Bachelor thesis topic: Modeling an equity investment fund using financial derivative management and hedging strategies